dusk-network/moat/README.md

 In addition, websocket functionality for the queries is also provided.

-##license-provider
+## license-provider
 Provides functionality needed for implementors of license provider, including:
 - license issuer
 - blockchain scanner for relevant request
 The crate allows for implementation of a license provider, whose task is to periodically check for license requests in the blockchain, and the to process the request and issue licenses.

-##integration-tests
+## integration-tests
 As most of the functionality provided by Moat deals with a blockchain, integration tests play critical role.
-The crate contains the following groups of tests:
-- license-provider related tests including scanning and license issuing
-- License contract round-trip scenario test (this test contains LP, SP and user scenario)
-- contract queries tests
-- request retrieval tests
-- request submitting tests
-- generic payload sending tests
-As in the case of moat-core, tests include both Citadel-specific tests and blockchain generic test.
+As in the case of moat-core functionality, tests include both Citadel-specific tests and blockchain generic test.

-##wallet accessor
+## wallet accessor
 This is a low-level crate which provides wallet (Blockchain) connectivity for functions of moat-core.
 Users of moat-core do not need to be aware of this crate, yet for maintainers and extenders, the crate provides a convenient low level interface between the higher-level moat-core library and the blockchain.